WOOD / CONCRETE / BRICK EFFECT RENDER

 How much concrete effect render do I need per square metre?

-Coverage depends on the product and the texture depth.
-Atlas Silkon BA typically covers 4–8 m² per 20 kg bucket depending on how deep you texture the surface — a heavy sponge-pitted concrete effect uses more material than a lightly trowelled monolithic finish.
-Atlas Cermit WN covers approximately 6–8 m² per 25 kg bag at a 1.5–2.0 mm application thickness.
-As a working rule, measure your wall area in m², divide by the coverage rate for your chosen product, then add 10 % for reveals, cuts, and wastage so the elevation completes without interruption.
+Coverage depends on the product and texture depth.
+Atlas Silkon BA typically covers 4–8 m² per 20 kg bucket — a heavy sponge-pitted effect uses more than a lightly trowelled monolithic finish.
+Atlas Cermit WN covers approximately 6–8 m² per 25 kg bag at 1.5–2.0 mm.
+As a working rule, measure your wall area in m², divide by the coverage rate for your chosen product, then add 10% for reveals, cuts, and wastage.
 Per-bucket and per-set pricing is shown on each product page.

 What is the difference between Atlas Silkon BA and Atlas Cermit WN?

 The simplest way to choose is by wall exposure.
-Atlas Silkon BA uses a silicone binder that is inherently hydrophobic and self-cleaning, making it the better option for fully exposed elevations, south-facing walls, and any facade that takes the full force of UK wind-driven rain without a separate sealer coat.
-Atlas Cermit WN is a mineral (cement-lime) render that excels at smooth concrete aesthetics and timber-effect stamping on sheltered elevations or interior feature walls; adding a Bejca sealer coat brings its outdoor weather resistance closer to silicone performance while introducing translucent colour tints for timber effects.
+Silkon BA uses a silicone binder that is inherently hydrophobic and self-cleaning, making it the better option for fully exposed elevations, south-facing walls, and any facade taking the full force of UK wind-driven rain without a separate sealer.
+Cermit WN is a mineral (cement-lime) render that excels at smooth concrete aesthetics and timber-effect stamping on sheltered elevations or interior features; adding a Bejca sealer brings its outdoor weather resistance closer to silicone while introducing translucent tints for timber effects.

 Can I use brick or wood stencils over an EWI insulation system?

-Stencils and stamps work effectively on any correctly prepared EWI facade because they are applied to the decorative render coat — the top layer that sits on the reinforced basecoat-and-mesh assembly.
-The insulation type beneath (EPS, XPS, or mineral wool) does not affect the stencil process.
-Most homeowners achieve their best finish by partnering with an experienced thin-coat installer, especially on a first project where the timing and texturing technique benefit from hands-on guidance.
+Stencils and stamps work effectively on any correctly prepared EWI facade because they are applied to the decorative render coat that sits on the reinforced basecoat-and-mesh assembly — the insulation type beneath (EPS, XPS, or mineral wool) does not affect the stencil process.
+Most installers achieve the best finish by partnering technique with experience, especially on a first project where the timing and texturing benefit from hands-on familiarity with the wet-on-wet window.

 Is concrete effect render suitable for exposed, rain-driven UK facades?

 Silicone-based Atlas Silkon BA is designed for exactly this scenario — its hydrophobic matrix actively repels driven rain while remaining breathable, so moisture from inside the wall escapes outward safely.
-Mineral-based Atlas Cermit WN performs well on sheltered or partially sheltered facades; adding a protective Bejca sealer coat brings its weather resistance up to a comparable level for moderately exposed walls.
-For the most demanding exposures (coastal, high-altitude, or fully west-facing), Silkon BA is the recommended starting point.
+Mineral-based Cermit WN performs well on sheltered or partially sheltered facades, and adding a protective Bejca sealer brings its weather resistance up to a comparable level for moderately exposed walls.
+For the most demanding exposures — coastal, high-altitude, or fully west-facing — Silkon BA is the recommended starting point.

 Are concrete effect renders environmentally responsible?

-These render systems use significantly less material per square metre than traditional thick-coat alternatives — a 1.5–3.0 mm application compared to 15–20 mm of conventional sand-and-cement render, which means less raw material extracted, transported, and applied for the same facade area.
-Atlas and Ceresit formulations are water-based with low volatile organic compound (VOC) content, producing minimal odour and fumes during application.
-The 15–25 year service life before maintenance eliminates the recurring resource consumption of periodic repainting cycles, and protective sealers like Atlas Bejca extend this interval further on sheltered elevations.
+These systems use significantly less material per square metre than traditional thick-coat alternatives — a 1.5–3.0 mm application against 15–20 mm of conventional sand-and-cement render — which means less raw material extracted, transported, and applied for the same facade area.
+Atlas and Ceresit formulations are water-based with low VOC content, producing minimal odour during application.
+The 15–25 year service life before maintenance eliminates the recurring resource cost of periodic repainting, and protective sealers like Bejca extend this interval further on sheltered elevations.